scilus/scil-documentation/source/other/conferences.rst

     - **Annual** international conference since 2018.
 Last conferences: Netherlands, England.
 MIDL 2020 and 2021 were virtual due to COVID-19.

 Dipy workshop
     - DIPY offers an **annual** workshop which is a good way to get acquainted with DIPY.
 It is held in Indiana (Indiana University is DIPY's main sponsor) around March.
-Dipy 2020 was cancelled due to COVID-19.
-Link here: `2021's workshop <https://dipy.org/workshops/dipy-workshop-2021>`_.
+Link here: `2022's workshop <https://dipy.org/workshops/dipy-workshop-2022>`_.

 Local events
 ------------